moslemezzati/counter/README.md

     JQuery 1.4.1 or higher

 ##Example
-    You can see the example [here](https://moslemezzati.github.io/counter/)
+    You can see the example [here link](https://moslemezzati.github.io/counter/)